 Like anxiety disorders, disorders of depression may manifest as negative thoughts, unpleasant sensory and body experiences and changes in function like poor sleep.

-Is anxiety related to stress?
+Is anxiety caused by stress?

 Stress or short-term anxiety is usually a response to an external issue, such as a work-related incident.